magento/magento2-page-builder/docs/create-basic-content-type/step-2-add-templates.md

   ![BannerBlockTemplateSets](../images/BannerBlockTemplateSets.png)

+For content types with only one appearance (as noted in the screenshot with block), we use the name `default` for both the content type's appearance name and the name of the template directory.

 ## Template Configuration

 The Quote example defines only one `appearance`.
-Therefore, by convention, set the names of the Quote `appearance` and the template directory to `default` as shown in the code and directory structure that follows:
+Therefore, by convention, set the name of the Quote `appearance` and the name of the template directory to `default` as shown here:

 ```xml
 <appearances>